jtlapp/electron-affinity/README.md

 Here are a few things to note about this API:

-- Nothing about this API definition ties it to Electron or IPC.
 - All methods return promises even when they don't need to.
-This allows all IPC calls to main to use `ipcRenderer.invoke`, keeping Electron Affinity simple.
+This allows all IPC calls to main to use `ipcRenderer.invoke()`, keeping Electron Affinity simple.
-- Even though `writeData` received `data` via IPC, it exists as an instance of `Data` with the `format` method available.
+- Even though `writeData()` received `data` via IPC, it exists as an instance of `Data` with the `format()` method available.
 - The usage of the `private` modifier has no effect on Electon Affinity.
-Instead, it is the '\_' prefix that prevents members `_dataSource`, `_dataset`, and `_checkforError` from being exposed as IPC methods.
+Instead, it is the '\_' prefix that prevents members `_dataSource`, `_dataset`, and `_checkforError()` from being exposed as IPC methods.
-- If the data source encounters an error, `_checkForError` returns the error to the window to be thrown from within the renderer.
+- If the data source encounters an error, `_checkForError()` returns the error (sans stack trace) to the window to be thrown from within the renderer.
 - Exceptions thrown by `open()`, `read()`, or `write()` do not get returned to the window and instead cause exceptions within main.

 Main makes this API available to windows by calling `exposeMainApi` before the windows attempt to use the API: